antonio-spano/engine/README.md

     Note: the math.hpp file also provides an implementation of Vector2 and Vector3, with operator overloads.

-Physics: handles the engine's physics.<br />
+Physics: manages the engine's physics.<br />
   Methods:<br />
     -AddForce(): adds forge to a gameobject with force and drag.
 Arguments: GameObject obj, Vector2 axis (the content of axis is returned by the input class), float force, float drag.<br />
     -Rotate() and its overload: rotates a gameobject by a certain angle, around a certain axis.
 The first function only around one axis, the overload takes in three.
 Arguments: Gameobject obj, float angle, int axis (the overload takes a Vector3 for three axes).<br />